-Operational risks are managed by monitoring through regular self-assessments, the recording and analysis of internal incidents, the use of indicators and a robust change management process to ensure risks associated with new activities or products are identified, addressed and managed prior to implementation.
+Macquarie Operational Risk Management Framework includes regular self-assessments, the recording and analysis of internal incidents, the use of indicators and a robust change management process to ensure risks associated with new activities or products are identified, addressed and managed prior to implementation.

-Consistent with Macquarie's philosophy of 'freedom within boundaries', the Operational Risk Management Framework includes a number of Macquarie wide policies which require a consistent approach and minimum standards on specific operational risk matters.
+Consistent with Macquarie's philosophy of 'Freedom within Boundaries', the Operational Risk Management Framework includes a number of Macquarie wide policies which require a consistent approach and minimum standards on specific operational risk matters.
 External operational risk events are also monitored in order to learn lessons from other organisations.